Night of Betrayal and Prayer

 Story Overview:

-As the time of his death drew near, Jesus told his followers that they would soon lose faith and leave him.
-Even as Jesus then prayed through the night, his closest followers fall asleep instead of keeping watch.
-Afterwards, Judas leads an angry group to Jesus.
-Knowing his time has come, Jesus allows himself to be arrested.
-Although his followers had been dismayed at Jesus’ earlier statement, they now did exactly as he had said.
-They all left him and ran away.
+As the time of His death drew near, Jesus told His followers that they would soon lose faith and leave Him.
+Even as Jesus then prayed through the night, His closest followers fell asleep instead of keeping watch.
+Afterwards, when Judas led an angry group to Jesus, Jesus allowed Himself to be arrested.
+Although His followers had been dismayed at Jesus’ earlier statement, they now did exactly as He had said.
+They all left Him and ran away.

 Background Study:

-Even as these men plotted, one of the twelve apostles, Judas Iscariot, approached them and offered to turn Jesus over to them for thirty pieces of silver (Matthew 26:14-16).
-It was Judas who first brought up the subject of payment.
+While these men plotted, one of the twelve apostles, Judas Iscariot, approached them and offered to turn Jesus over to them for thirty pieces of silver (Matthew 26:14-16).
+In the conversation, Judas brought up the subject of payment.
 We know Judas had a problem with money and had already been stealing from the accounts he kept for the disciples (John 12:4-6).

-Jesus knew that his death was fast approaching and that he would face it alone.
+Jesus knew that His death was fast approaching and that He would face it alone.
 He was filled with deep sorrow and pain.
-Others would leave him but he knew he could turn to his Father in what was about to be his darkest hour.
+Others would leave Him, but He knew He could turn to His Father during what was about to be His darkest hour.
 Jesus spent the next hours in prayer.
-He poured his heart out to God.
-He genuinely did not want to go through the emotional anguish and physical suffering he was about to experience.
-Even so, he totally submitted to God’s will.
+He poured His heart out to God.
+He genuinely did not want to go through the emotional anguish and physical suffering He was about to experience.
+Even so, He totally submitted to God’s will.

-He prayed, “My Father, if it is not possible for this painful thing to be taken from me, and if I must do it, then I pray that what you want will be done.”
-Matthew 26:42
+“Then Jesus went away a second time.
+He prayed, ‘My Father, if it is not possible for this painful thing to be taken from me, and if I must do it, then I pray that what you want will be done.’”
+Matthew 26:42, ICB

-Even as Jesus was pouring out his heart to God in prayer, that night, his followers were letting him down.
-He had asked Peter, James and John to stand watch while he prayed but they fell asleep.
-Jesus woke them three different times as he continued to pray.
+Even as Jesus was pouring out His heart to God in prayer that night, His followers were letting Him down.
+He asked Peter, James and John to stand watch while He prayed, but they fell asleep.
+Jesus woke them three different times as He continued to pray.

-In the darkness, Judas arrived on the scene along with a group of people carrying swords and clubs.
+Judas and a group of people carrying swords and clubs arrived on the scene in the darkness.
 Judas identified Jesus using the agreed-upon signal of a kiss.
-Kissing a teacher (rabbi) was a common greeting from a student but Jesus knew what this kiss meant.
+Kissing a teacher (rabbi) was a common greeting from a student, but Jesus knew what this kiss meant.

-Peter rashly tries to defend Jesus by striking the servant of the High Priest with a sword and cutting his ear.
+Peter rashly tried to defend Jesus by striking the servant of the High Priest with a sword and cutting his ear.
 Jesus put a stop to this right away.
-Jesus could have called upon every power in the universe if he had wanted to defend himself.
-Jesus was not arrested because he could not defend himself.
-He was arrested because he was submitting to God’s will that he go to the cross.
+Jesus could have called upon every power in the universe if He had wanted to defend Himself.
+Jesus was not arrested because He could not defend Himself.
+He was arrested because He was submitting to God’s will that He go to the cross.

-Events happened just as Jesus said they would.
-Sadly, as Jesus was being taken away, all of his followers ran away.
+Events then happened just as Jesus said they would.
+Sadly, as Jesus was being taken away, all of His followers ran away.

 Way to Introduce the Story: